zoe-codez/home-assistant.io/source/_docs/configuration/templating.markdown

 Templates for some [triggers](/docs/automation/trigger/) as well as `trigger_variables` only support a subset of the Home Assistant template extensions.
 This subset is referred to as "Limited Templates".

+### This

+State-based and trigger-based template entities have the special template variable `this` available in their templates and actions.
+See more details and examples in the [Template integration documentation](/integrations/template).

 ### States

 Not supported in [limited templates](#limited-templates).